 As a result of the recent spate of mass shootings involving military-style weapons, a national dialogue has begun with the intent to determine what, if anything, can be done to prevent more attacks by controlling or restricting ownership of these firearms.
 However, since the differences between these weapons and others are almost entirely cosmetic in nature, many opponents have expressed doubt whether another ban on style would serve any worthwhile purpose.

 EDIT: Since writing this, I’ve been asked what controls I’d propose that would prevent the next Orlando.
-Unfortunately, since this particular shooter passed background checks and psyche evals as part of his government subcontract security employment, I’d have to say there’s not much that could have been done.
+Unfortunately, since this particular shooter passed background checks and psych evals as part of his government subcontract security employment, I’d have to say there’s not much that could have been done.
 He purchased the weapons legally, but his occupation gave him access as well.

 Below is a picture of the SiG MCX, which as I understand it is effectively a submachine gun restricted to single fire and modified so it technically qualifies as a rifle under ATF regulations.